Can you hear me? Can you hear me now? Does everyone see my screen? No? How about now? Hold on, let me try something else. Okay, is it working now?

 - Computer microphone: It’s better to use a microphone or headset to enhance the experience.

-How will your prospect access your demo?
+How will your prospect access your sales demo environment?

 Challenge: Prospects might join the presentation from their computer or a mobile device.
 They might even use different browsers.